blind/arcaded/README.md

 ### Super Nintendo
 Support for this is far of in the future.
+The NES and SNES controller uses a serial protocol to read controllers.
+I hope the arduino is fast enough for that as well, or this will be a rather boring project.
 #### Buttons
  * 4 directions
  * 4 action buttons (A,B,X,Y)